ryanchapman/go-any-proxy/README.md

 ## Authentication

-You can add basic authentication parameters if needed, like this this one :
+You can add basic authentication parameters if needed, like this:

 any_proxy -l :3140 -p "MyLogin:Password25@proxy.corporate.com:8080"